-If you’re reading this then you know being social is crucial to your brand and you realize it’s time to “Get in the Game™”.
+If you’re reading this, then you know being social is crucial to your brand, and you realize it’s time to “Get in the Game™.”
 Let us help answer your questions regarding content; what to share and publish.
-A common mistake that many people make when it comes to social engagement is they focus more on promotional updates rather than focusing on online relationships.
-This is more of a traditional marketing tactic in which all outbound messages and posts are just that, but the world has changed if you haven’t noticed.
-Especially the online world.
+A common mistake that many people make when it comes to social engagement is they focus more on promotional updates rather than concentrating on online relationships.
+This is more of a traditional marketing tactic in which all outbound messages and posts are just that, but the world has changed if you haven’t noticed, especially in the online world.
 As businesses and professionals, our online marketing efforts should be built on trust, relationships and community engagement.

 Once you have a great following and interaction is high, don’t stop there.
-To keep your followers and their interactions moving forward, respond to their questions, posts and shares.
+To keep your followers and their interactions are moving forward, respond to their questions, posts, and shares.
 This is how your relationships get stronger and how your voice gains trust.
-We all know, all relationships need trust.
-This holds true for online relationships too.
+We all know, all connections need trust.
+This holds for online relationships too.
 Social media relies on conversations, so always be a part of them.
 Join and hold Twitter chats that are relevant to your brand and if you’re on Periscope or Snap Chat, join in on those conversations too.
-This will help gain visibility and again, more trust which will gain more relationships and finally lead to solid customers.
+This will help gain visibility and again, more trust which will increase more relationships and finally lead to reliable customers.

 If you have job openings, feel free to reach out to your followers and post about the opportunity.
 Social channels are a great place to publicize job openings.
 Professionals and graduate students are increasingly using social media as a way of learning about companies and open positions.
 In return, recruiters and professionals in management positions use social media to look for their next rising star as well.
 Many great professional relationships are created through social media.
 Don’t miss out if you’re someone looking for a new professional to join your team.